American Water Spaniel - Dog Breed Info, Temperament & Facts

 A little brown breed of Spaniel called the American Water Spaniel was developed in the Midwestern United States in the 18th century.
 This breed is known for its strength and confidence when hunting, but can be shy and hesitant around people.
 It is commonly used for hunting ducks, pheasants, and rabbits.
 The American Water Spaniel has a natural love for the water, thanks to its webbed paws and water-resistant double coat.
 However, regular brushing is necessary to maintain its healthy and clean appearance.
 Underneath its thick curly fur, you can see a strong body with impressive agility.
 The American Water Spaniel is famous for its ability to enter and exit a small canoe or skiff without causing any disturbance to the boat.

 Below, we look at American Water Spaniel dog breed, its history, personality, pros and cons of owning an American Water Spaniel, characteristics, and must-know facts.
-We will also examine how to care for this breed and much more.
+We will also examine how to care for this breed and a lot more.
 Prepare for a tail-wagging adventure into the world of American Water Spaniels!

 Dog Breed American Water Spaniel